North Pier (A)

 The North West side of the Pier is used by a variety of small commercial vessels, i.e. fish farm servicing vessels, dive boats, tugs, etc and also by small leisure, charter and sail training vessels.
 The depth alongside at Low Water varies but is approximately 2 metres.

-Harbour dues that apply to the North Pier for vessels and goods can be found using these links.
+Harbour dues that apply to the North Pier can be found here.

 South Quay (B)